Skip to content

 shake.log("old=" .. table.concat(ARGV, " "))

-for i, index in ipairs(KEY_INDEXES) do
+for _, index in ipairs(KEY_INDEXES) do

 local key = ARGV[index]

-if string.sub(key, 1, #prefix_old) == prefix_old then
+if key and string.sub(key, 1, #prefix_old) == prefix_old then

 ARGV[index] = prefix_new .. string.sub(key, #prefix_old + 1)